PlantandFoodResearch/bioinf_Vitis_Nicotiana_RNAseq/GRLaV_Nb_EdgeR.md

 Library normalization factors estimated using trimmed mean of M values (TMM).

 Alternative less aggressive filtering of only genes where all data was zero counts was used.
-In this experiment over filtering has the additional side effect of effecting the misture distribution of modelled raw p-values which should be distibuted Ho: Unif(0,1) , Ha: exp(rate).
+In this experiment over filtering has the additional side effect of effecting the mixture distribution of modeled raw p-values which should be distributed Ho: unif(0,1) , Ha: exp(rate).

 ``` r
 # Calculate normalisation factors